Contents

 Making S’mores in a Pan

-S’mores are actually quite a simple dessert which is why they are so easy to make outside when camping.
+When you start to think about it, s’mores are actually quite a simple dessert which is why they are so easy to make outside when camping.
 Marshmallows, chocolate and graham crackers is all it takes to make this classic indulgence.
 This shouldn’t be too hard to recreate inside, right?!

 I first tried to microwave the marshmallows just to make them barely hot and pressed them against the chocolate and graham cracker.
 It was a total fail.
 Sure the basic flavors were there but it just wasn’t the same.
 You really need that perfect golden brown marshmallow crust to get that true s’mores taste.

 Now, I can’t exactly light a fire inside my house (especially since we have no fireplace…), so what to do??
 You know what I do have in my house?
 An oven!
-It was so obvious, I needed to make s’mores into a dip!
-Chocolate and marshmallows would make a mouthwatering dessert dip and graham crackers would be the perfect way to scoop it up.
-It is all so simple!
+It was so obvious, I needed to make s’mores in the oven in a pan!

 How to Make S’mores Dip in the Oven